Hyperdimension Neptunia: Megadimension Neptunia VII (2015)

 The first game in the series for PlayStation 4 released worldwide in 2016.
 The game's plot is slightly inspired by the shift from the seventh generation of consoles to the 8th generation, as well as the history of the Sega Dreamcast.
 The game received a remake, framed as a retelling of the True Ending route, in 2017 as Megadimension Neptunia VIIR which featured new cutscenes with VR support.
 Released on the same platforms as the original (except for the Nintendo Switch).

 Spin-offs

 Hyperdimension Neptunia: Producing Perfection (2013)

 An idol-raising simulator game with rhythm and dating sim elements.
 It is the first game in the series to be on the PlayStation Vita and was the only game in the series to not receive a port to PCs.

 Neptunia Collection (2013)

 An online mobile card game for Android and iOS developed by Idea Factory and hosted by GREE starting from February 15, 2013.
 It is a collectible card game which involves social networking elements.
 The game's servers shut down on July 31, 2014.

 Hyperdevotion Noire: Goddess Black Heart (2014)

 Turn-based tactical role-playing game which utilizes a battle grid.

 Hyperdimension Neptunia U: Action Unleashed (2014)

-Musou-type real-time action game.
+Dynasty Warriors-type real-time action game.